Maki Mirage: Learning "tradecraft" and preparation for Operation Maki Mirage

 The Chinese-Lenin School was established with three main directives/goals: one, the teaching and educating future Chinese and Korean comrades/socialists, two, the creation of a publishing house for the translation of socialist literature in the Chinese language and three, the establishment of a recruitment and training center for East Asian (Koreans and Chinese) agents of Soviet intelligence.
-The OGPU/NKVD also included a subdivision, the INO (the Foreign Division of the Soviet political police) and the acronym GRU (Soviet military intelligence) also included two further subdivisions, the RO, OKDVA among others.
-OKDVA signified "the Intelligence Division" and "the Counter-intelligence Division" of "the Special Banner Far Eastern Army."
+The OGPU/NKVD also included a subdivision, the INO (the Foreign Division of the Soviet political police) and the acronym GRU (Soviet military intelligence) also included one subdivision, the RO, OKDVA among others.
+RO signified "the Intelligence Division" and OKDVA meant "the Special Banner Far Eastern Army."

 All of these affiliated agent-officers participated in Operation Maki Mirage.
 Some students at the CLS who were referred to as "cadets", had been recruited from the Soviet intelligence organs.
 The cadets who were recruited from the GRU and OGPU/NKVD also monitored the students and the everyday life of the university (reactions to various courses, discussions, political thought among various groups at the university, who had influence and why).
 The CLS served to train qualified intelligence officers to work behind the "cordon" (behind Soviet borders) on the territory of the Japanese puppet state of Manchukuo.
 The staff of the school was selected not only from Chinese and Russians who had Soviet citizenship as well as Chinese citizens and those who arrived from illegally from Manchukuo.
 Most students were Chinese from China as well as some who were from the USSR.
 Regarding the composition of Koreans, most of the Koreans at the CLS were ex-military and former NKVD officers.